0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

 ## 2.1.
 Production Environment (Dockerization)

-- **Dockerfile.api**Dockerfile for building the FastAPI container.
+- **Dockerfile.api**: Dockerfile for building the FastAPI container.
 It installs the dependencies required for serving the model in a production environment.
-- **Dockerfile.jupyter**Dockerfile for building the Jupyter Notebook container.
+- **Dockerfile.jupyter**: Dockerfile for building the Jupyter Notebook container.
 It installs additional dependencies for interactive development and experimentation.
+- **entrypoint.sh**: Shell script that automatically checks and installs any missing packages from requirements.txt when containers start.
-- **docker-compose.yml**Defines two services:
+- **docker-compose.yml**: Defines two services:

   - `api`: Runs the FastAPI application for production, exposing it on port `8000`.
   - `jupyter`: Runs a Jupyter Notebook server for development and model training, accessible on port `8888`.